DePT: Decomposed Prompt Tuning for Parameter-Efficient Fine-tuning: Method

 In our experiment, we choose the values of $m$ and $r$ to satisfy the equation $l \times d = m \times d + (s + d) \times r$ for maintaining the exact size of trainable parameters as in the vanilla \pt.
 Consequently, $m$ is always less than $l$ when $r > 0$.
 This design improves memory efficiency and reduces computational expense compared to the vanilla \pt, as the shorter input sequence length (\ie $m + s < l + s$) substantially reduces computation due to the quadratic complexity of the Transformer \citep{NIPS2017_3f5ee243}.

-\paragraph{Two rates of learning.} Our strategy also differs from the vanilla \pt method in the aspect of training.
-We train the shorter trainable prompt matrix, $\mP{_s}$, with the learning rate $\alpha_{1}$ and the pair of low-rank matrices, $\mA$ and $\mB$, with the learning rate $\alpha_{2}$, rather than applying a single learning rate as in the vanilla \pt.
+\paragraph{Two rates of learning.} \ours also differs from the vanilla \pt in training.
+We train the shorter trainable prompt matrix, $\mP{_s}$, with the learning rate $\alpha_{1}$ and the pair of low-rank matrices, $\mA$ and $\mB$, with the learning rate $\alpha_{2}$, rather than use a single learning rate as in the vanilla \pt.
 The $\alpha_{1}$ is typically much larger than the $\alpha_{2}$.
 We will empirically validate the importance of this choice in \sect{para:two_speed_lr}.
+However, \ours may introduces extra training costs for the hyperparameter optimization (see \sect{para:limitations}).